-The information contained in the report is as accurate and error free as possible, but is possible there may have been a vessel or dock delivery missed as tracking vessels for the entire season is not an exact science.
+The information contained in the report is as accurate and error free as possible, but is possible there may have been a vessel or dock delivery missed as tracking vessels for the entire season is not an easy or exact science.
 Thank you for taking the time to read this year end report.
-I will see everyone again in 2011 for my seventh season of logging commercial vessel movements on the Saginaw River.
+I will see everyone again in 2012 for my eighth season of logging commercial vessel movements on the Saginaw River.

 Thanks for you support,